semanticpy/owlreadyL/doc/sparql.rst

 Non-standard additions to SPARQL
 --------------------------------

+The following functions are supported by Owlready, but not standard:

-The SIMPLEREPLACE(a, b) function is a version of REPLACE() that does not support Regex.
+ * The SIMPLEREPLACE(a, b) function is a version of REPLACE() that does not support Regex.
 It works like Python or SQLite3 replace, and has better performances.

-The NEWINSTANCEIRI() function create a new IRI for an instance of the class given as argument.
+ * The NEWINSTANCEIRI() function create a new IRI for an instance of the class given as argument.
 This IRI is similar to those created by default by Owlready.
 Note that the function does not create any RDF triple, so you need to create triples for asserting the new individual parents (including OWL NamedIndividual and the desired class(es)).

-The LOADED(iri) function returns True if the given IRI is currently loaded in Python, and False otherwise.
+ * The LOADED(iri) function returns True if the given IRI is currently loaded in Python, and False otherwise.

+ * The STORID(iri) function returns the integer Store-ID used by Owlready in the quadstore for representing the entity.

+INSERT and DELETE queries can have a GROUP BY, HAVING and/or ORDER BY clauses.
+This is normally not allowed by the SPARQL specification.

 Prepare SPARQL queries